GunnerLab/mcce4_tutorial/docs/tests/index.md

   A single-pH run on **4LZT** designed for **microstate sampling and coupling analysis** (not pKₐ fitting).
   This is the go-to test for studying microstate populations, residue coupling, and protonation correlations at a fixed pH.

-- **Excercise #5: Obtaining H-bonding pairs and H-bonding microstates data**
-  The microstate file at a given pH/Eh is processed for _H-bonding microstates_.
-The two main outputs are csv files that:
-  - list the H-bonding microstates along with their count and occupancy (states file)
-  - list the effective count and occupancy of each H-bonding pairs (pairs file) The pairs file can then be used for H-bond network analysis.

----

 *This test suite is under active development and will expand as new physical scenarios, methodological features, and validation benchmarks are explored.*
 ---